 There is also another reason casinos are keen to make their players jump through these hoops.
 Aside from being an important anti-crime tool, the KYC process also has another effect, one that casinos are perfectly happy to exploit.

 Going to the trouble of compiling and sending in those documents can sometimes be too much for a player, especially when the casino is very particular about the quality of those documents.
 And sometimes, that hassle might be enough to make the player give up on making a withdrawal at all.
 Fewer withdrawals are obviously good news for a casino.
 So how can a player ensure they get their winnings without any trouble?

-Preparing KYC documents
+Preparing KYC documents for Casinos

 The best way for a hassle-free withdrawal and KYC document submission is preparation.
 It will take a little work and a little patience from your end but it will certainly pay off in the long term.

 First, know what documents you need.
 Oftentimes, these are simply a form of government ID, a utilities bill and proof that you own your banking accounts.
 However, check whether the casino you want to play at has any specific rules.
 Will a driving license suffice or is a passport or ID card the only option?

 Your documents need to be up to date.
 Your government identification must be valid (and if it’s not, you should really get that seen to), and your utilities bill must not be older than 3 months.